 Green Alley Award Winner 2015

 5,000,000 tons of waste per year are generated from plasterboard offcuts, a toxic waste which is tricky to recycle, so Adaptavate from the UK developed Breathaboard, an eco-friendly alternative to plasterboard.
-Tom and Alberto’s paneling is not only made of 75 percent agricultural waste, it also regulates moisture.
+Tom's paneling is not only made of 75 percent agricultural waste, it also regulates moisture.

 Green Alley Award Winner 2014

 RePack from Helsinki reduces packaging waste in e-commerce by creating a multipath system for reusable packaging.
 FoodLoop from Cologne uses a mobile app to tackle the vast amount of food waste – 550,000 tons annually in Germany.
 GreenLab Berlin recycles the waste from cocoa production into a vegan and organic fertilizer.